Wrong Fire Extinguisher Selection in Indian Industries

 Poor Fire Risk Assessment

-• Ignore process-specific hazards
+• Ignoring process-specific hazards

-Without a proper fire risk assessment, selection is guesswork.
+Without proper assessment, selection becomes guesswork.

 Lack of Technical Knowledge